openstack/keystone/doc/source/configuration.rst

 ========================

-Migration of users, projects (aka tenants), roles and EC2 credentials is supported for the Diablo and Essex releases of Nova.
+Migration of users, projects (aka tenants), roles and EC2 credentials is supported for the Essex release of Nova.
 To migrate your auth data from Nova, use the following steps:

 ..
 NOTE::